ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image14.png
    :align: center
    :alt: A computer screen shot of a map Description automatically generated
-   :width: 6.5in
-   :height: 5.31944in

-   5‑70: The ArcNLET-Py Transport Module outputs in the Contents Pane and Map.Figure
+   13-14: The ArcNLET-Py Transport Module outputs in the Contents Pane and Map.Figure

 .. figure:: ./media/usingtransportMedia/media/image15.png
    :align: center
    :alt: A satellite image of a neighborhood Description automatically generated with medium confidence
-   :width: 6.5in
-   :height: 4.26528in

-   Figure 5‑71: The ArcNLET-Py Transport Module outputs info points and plumes stylized.
+   Figure 13-15: The ArcNLET-Py Transport Module outputs info points and plumes stylized.

 The plumes are shown with the highest magnitude in red, and analyte levels near zero are purple.
 The water body is shown in blue.